clovemedia/i_ching/README.md

 A new appendix, not found in the book by Wilhelm and Baynes, has been added that explores the "Mathematical Analysis & Alternate Coin Method".

-## Utility of pdf version
+## Usefulness of pdf version

-During the creation of this project it was noted that a pdf version offers tremendous utility providing a single file with active hyperlinks, like the web page, that can be stored locally on a computer or mobile device for easy reference.
+During the creation of this project it was noted that a pdf version offers the usefulness of providing a single file with active hyperlinks, like the web page, that can be stored locally on a computer or mobile device for easy reference.

 A pdf file can be created from the web page however for this to work correctly with hyperlinks that resolve to the target sections in the pdf document it may